 Also a result of the Belmont Report principle of Respect for Persons, participant privacy should be respected.
 Classroom conditions may make it difficult for investigators to keep an individual’s participation private.
 This could pose more risk to participants than necessary, such as if they are asked to complete a survey about a sensitive topic and would be concerned others would see their responses.
 Consideration should be given to the following to minimize potential risks.

 - Consideration should be given as to whether conducting the research outside of class is preferable or possible

-- When research needs to be done in the classroom the PI should clarify what activities are part of research (voluntary participation) and which are not.
+- When research needs to be done in the classroom, researchers should clarify what activities are part of research (voluntary participation) and which are not.

-- When collecting information in person (such as in the classroom) it is preferred that an independent third party do so (graduate teaching assistants for the courses in question are not third parties).
-An independent third party can be a professor or graduate student who is not involved in the education of potential participants.
+- When collecting information in person (such as in the classroom) that is perceived to influence students' academic standing or reputation, it is preferred that someone not in a position of power or authority assist with the process.
+This may be a professor or graduate student who is not involved in the evaluation or grading of potential participants.